melviinkhoo/melviinkhoo/README.md

 - Data Science & practice with Kaggle

-:computer: I am looking forward to changing my field into a Data Scientist in the future!
+:computer: I am looking forward to changing my field into a Digital Transformationist in the future!
 <br><br>

 <H2>:handshake: Connect with Me</H2>